Fatty Liver (cont.)

 One of the difficulties in diagnosing NASH as the cause of severe scaring or cirrhosis is that as the scaring progresses to cirrhosis, the fat disappears.
 This results in a condition that is referred to as cryptogenic cirrhosis, cirrhosis in which there is no clear cause.
 (Specifically, in cryptogenic cirrhosis the two most common causes of cirrhosis - alcohol and viral hepatitis - are not involved.)
-Cryptogenic cirrhosis has puzzled physicians for many years as to its cause; however, it now appears that 50% of cryptogenic cirrhosis occurs in patients with obesity and/or diabetes and probably is due to NASH.
+Cryptogenic cirrhosis has puzzled physicians for many years as to its cause.
+However, it now appears that half of cryptogenic cirrhosis occurs in patients with obesity and/or diabetes and probably is due to NASH.

 Viewers share their comments

 Fatty Liver - Symptoms Question: The symptoms of fatty liver can vary greatly from patient to patient.
 What were your symptoms at the onset of your disease?

 Fatty Liver - Diet Question: What changes have you made to your diet since being diagnosed with a fatty liver?